MDP-based Energy-aware Task Scheduling for Battery-less IoT: Optimal policy

-Certain structural properties of the Markov chains (MCs) induced by policies can be exploited for analyzing MDPs with long-term average reward criteria to find the optimal policy.
+Certain structural properties of the MCs induced by policies can be exploited for analyzing MDPs with long-term average reward criteria to find the optimal policy.
 Specifically, for any deterministic stationary policy $\pi$, the induced MC partitions the state space into one or more irreducible recurrent classes, along with a possible set of transient states \cite{ross}.
 Moreover, according to \cite[Proposition 8.2.1]{puterman1994}, any two states within the same closed, irreducible recurrent class share the same average expected reward $g^{\pi}$.
 Consequently, if the MC induced by every deterministic stationary policy contains exactly one recurrent class (possibly with transient states), known as the unichain property, then $g^{\pi}(s)$ is the same for all states $s$.
 This ensures the optimality criterion is independent of the initial state and is robust across the entire state space.

-\begin{theorem} Let $\pi$ be an arbitrary stationary deterministic policy.
-Moreover, let the transition matrices $A_{l}$, $A_s$, and $A_t$ be time-invariant and have strictly positive elements.
-Then, the MC induced by $\pi$ contains exactly one recurrent class (possibly along with a set of transient states). \end{theorem}
+\begin{theorem} Let $\pi$ be an arbitrary stationary deterministic policy, and let the transition matrices $A_{l}$, $A_s$, $A_c$, $A_t$ be time-invariant and have strictly positive elements.
+Then, the MC induced by $\pi$ contains exactly one recurrent class (possibly along with a set of transient states), and thus the corresponding MC is unichain. \end{theorem}

 \begin{proof} The proof is provided in Appendix \ref{app:th1}. \end{proof}